 Equine Emergency Evacuation of Yavapai County

-The EEE Mission is to provide the best possible outcomes for large animals affected by disasters in Yavapai County.
+To ensure the best possible outcomes for large animals affected by disasters, declared or personal.

 THE HARD FACTS

 Your animals count on you to do the right thing.

 The recent wildfires in Yavapai County were large and noteworthy.
 Some were in developed areas.
 Trusting in Luck is not a sound strategy for you or your animals.

 Staying in place during an evacuation can be extremely dangerous.
 Analysis of human fatalities during Hurricane Katrina found conclusively that many human deaths were attributable to owners being unwilliing to evacuate because they would not leave their animals and had no means to evacuate them.
 It is one thing to possibly resign yourself to an awful fate, but you are also responsible for the well-being of your animals.